-A Little Side Project That Lasted 30 Years (with Another Celeb Encounter)
+A Little Side Project That Lasted 30 Years

 Published by Rick on Tagged Uncategorized

-We would do several incarnations over the ensuing years, and in early 1985, I managed to book us at Hollywood’s then-trendy Club Lingerie on Sunset Blvd.
+We would do several incarnations over the ensuing years in San Francisco, and in early 1985, I managed to book us at Hollywood’s then-trendy Club Lingerie on Sunset Blvd.
 The gig sold out, as some journalist friend of Joshua’s wrote an article about the band that appeared in the Sunday LA Times only a few days before.
 We were actually booked as an opener for a Jackie Wilson tribute act, but that would switch the day after the article came out.
 Sadly, the only thing that really came out of that gig was a return gig at Lingerie later that spring.

-Flash forward to 1988 and after sitting in the Comedy Store’s good graces as a solo standup for just over two years, I was able to book The STUPEDS to play The Comedy Store Main Room where we took 60% of the door.
+Flash forward to 1988 and after being in the Comedy Store’s good graces as a solo standup for just over two years, I was able to book The STUPEDS to play The Comedy Store Main Room where we took 60% of the door.
 The club did virtually nothing to help us promote the show, yet we still drew about 100 paying customers on a Sunday night.
-We got panned by Variety, whose reviewer clearly didn’t get that by presenting the annoying songs in rapid fire medleys without changing anything would be entertaining and funny, whereas the reviewer from the late lamented LA Herald-Examiner completely got it and loved us for it.
+We got panned by Variety, whose reviewer clearly didn’t get that by presenting the annoying songs in rapid fire medleys without changing anything would be entertaining and funny, whereas the reviewer from the late LA Herald-Examiner completely got it and loved us for it.

 Leave a Comment